 During this period, it’s important to be putting both your physical and mental health first.
-Whether you’re self-isolating or you know people that are, life can seem slightly at odds in the current climate.
+When you’re self-isolating and following distancing guidelines life can seem slightly at odds in the current climate.

 From connecting online to friends, family and the local community, the following information can help you feel less isolated and more in the know within your local communities.

-If you’re self-isolating or taking part in social distancing as a preventative measure, it can sometimes feel a little lonely.
+Self-isolating and social distancing can sometimes feel a little lonely.
 With many people finding themselves in the same position, it’s good to remain connected and you can easily set up a video chat with friends and family around the world!